Surferlul/Wallpaper-Changer/README.md

 If you want to compile it yourself you can download the code from the "code" branch

+If you want a more compact version and don't need a UI you can download the program from the "noui_main" branch

 This app uses the reddit api for Python.\
 The reddit api has limits.\
 The app already had a configured ".client" file with a throwaway client id and client secret so you don't have to create your own reddit app.\